eslint/eslint/docs/src/use/configure/configuration-files.md

     * `parserOptions` - An object specifying additional options that are passed directly to the `parse()` or `parseForESLint()` method on the parser.
 The available options are parser-dependent.
 * `linterOptions` - An object containing settings related to the linting process.
     * `noInlineConfig` - A Boolean value indicating if inline configuration is allowed.
     * `reportUnusedDisableDirectives` - A severity string indicating if and how unused disable and enable directives should be tracked and reported.
-For legacy compatibility, `true` is equivalent to `"warn"` and `false` is equivalent to `"off"`. (default: `"off"`).
+For legacy compatibility, `true` is equivalent to `"warn"` and `false` is equivalent to `"off"`. (default: `"warn"`).
 * `processor` - Either an object containing `preprocess()` and `postprocess()` methods or a string indicating the name of a processor inside of a plugin (i.e., `"pluginName/processorName"`).
 * `plugins` - An object containing a name-value mapping of plugin names to plugin objects.
 When `files` is specified, these plugins are only available to the matching files.
 * `rules` - An object containing the configured rules.
 When `files` or `ignores` are specified, these rule configurations are only available to the matching files.